 Step 1: Introduce your dog to the crate

 Place the crate in an area of your house where the family spends a lot of time, such as the family room.
-Put a soft blanket or towel in the crate.
-Take the door off and let the dog explore the crate at their leisure.
+Put a soft blanket or bed in the crate.
+Take the door off or keep it propped open and let the dog explore the crate at their leisure.
 Some dogs will be naturally curious and start sleeping in the crate right away.
 If yours isn't one of them:

 - Bring them over to the crate and talk to them in a happy tone of voice.
 Make sure the crate door is open and secured so that it won't hit your dog and frighten them.